Halsey (singer): Activism

-In November 2018, Halsey performed at the Victoria's Secret Fashion Show alongside numerous other artists, but in December she criticised the company for its lack of inclusion of transgender models in its various shows, stating, "as a member of the LGBT+ community, I have no tolerance for a lack of inclusivity.
+In November 2018, Halsey performed at the Victoria's Secret Fashion Show alongside numerous other artists, but in December she criticized the company for its lack of inclusion of transgender models in its various shows, stating, "as a member of the LGBT+ community, I have no tolerance for a lack of inclusivity.
 Especially not motivated by stereotype."
 Later that month, she performed her hit song "Without Me" on The Voice and was criticized for "sensually" dancing with backup dancer Jade Chynoweth.
 Many perceived the backlash as homophobic, including Halsey herself who defended the performance.
 In a January 2019 interview with Glamour, she advocated for a stronger presence of women in music.
 In April 2019, she and 29 other musical acts were featured on the charity single "Earth", which raises climate change awareness.
 In May 2020, Halsey, alongside Yungblud, joined protests in Los Angeles for racial justice in the wake of the murder of George Floyd.

 In June 2020, she launched The Black Creators Fund, founded to provide financial support, resources, and a platform to black creators.